Will the COVID-19 booster shot give you the same kind of side effects as the first two shots?

+Studies show the effectiveness of the Pfizer and Moderna vaccine diminishes after six months, so who will get the booster shots first?

-“The patients who are in nursing homes, immunocompromised patients, then probably health care workers, and then depend on the aging process.
-They’ll start with the elderly then work their way down, Dr. Lo’ay Al-Asadi, Pulmonologist said.
+“The patients who are in nursing homes, immunocompromised patients, then probably health care workers, and then [it depends] on the aging process.
+They’ll start with the elderly then work their way down, said Dr. Lo’ay Al-Asadi, a pulmonologist.

 Doctors say the distribution timeline for the booster shots will look similar to the first and second doses.